leanprover/fp-lean/functional-programming-lean/src/programs-proofs/inequalities.md

 Merge sort has two recursive calls, one for each sub-list returned by `split`.
 Each recursive call will require a proof that the length of the list being passed to it is shorter than the length of the input list.
 It's usually convenient to write a termination proof in two steps: first, write down the propositions that will allow Lean to verify termination, and then prove them.
-Otherwise, its' possible to put a lot of effort into proving the propositions, only to find out that they aren't quite what's needed to establish that the recursive calls are on smaller inputs.
+Otherwise, it's possible to put a lot of effort into proving the propositions, only to find out that they aren't quite what's needed to establish that the recursive calls are on smaller inputs.

 The `sorry` tactic can prove any goal, even false ones.
 It isn't intended for use in production code or final proofs, but it is a convenient way to "sketch out" a proof or program ahead of time.